Skills for Safer Living (SfSL)

 Resources:

-Skills for Safer Living is not a 24/7 crisis service.
+Skills for Safer Living is not a 24/7 crisis service:

-If you are immediate danger, call 911.
+If you are in immediate danger, call 911

 If you, or someone you know, is in crisis, help is available:

-Kids Help Phone: Offers free, 24/7, multilingual and confidential support to young people
+24/7 multilingual and confidential support to young people

-Hope for Wellness Line: Available 24/7 to all Indigenous people across Canada
+24/7 availability to all indigenous people across Canada

 Skills for Safer Living Expression of Interest (EOI) form